Preparing for a Post-Brexit New Commercial Environment

 The best preparation for the changes is to understand how businesses from outside the

 EU trade with their EU partners.
 For example, Australian, South African, Middle Eastern or North American companies.
 Their transactions with the EU are based on different trading terms as they are not part of the EU’s internal market.
 In the future, UK businesses will be on the same footing.
 Therefore, they can anticipate how their commercial activities could change.
-For example, rules around importing and exporting goods, selling services or tendering for public contracts are different for companies from outside the EU.
+For example, rules around importing and exporting goods to the EU, or selling services or tendering for public contracts in the EU, are different for companies from outside the EU.

 Understanding what is at stake for your business is vital to be able to adjust to a new commercial environment in which the UK will be outside the common market and where there is no free movement of goods, no freedom to provide services, and where it is more difficult to recruit EU staff.